Where to swim, splash and stay cool in Northwest Arkansas 2024

 Siloam Springs:

 Siloam Springs Family Aquatic Center.
-The Aquatic Center will open on May 27 for the 2023 season.
-Hint: They have dive-in movies.
+The Aquatic Center will open on May 25, 2024.
+Fun fact: They have dive-in movies.

 Fort Smith:

 Parrot Island Waterpark.
-Parrot Island in Fort Smith is open.
+Parrot Island in Fort Smith opens May 18, 2024.
 Lots of options for cooling off here with multiple pools for various ages and unique features.

 Did we miss your favorite place to cool off?
 Leave us a note in comments and we’ll add it!
-If you’re interested in local parks, visit our parks page for detailed reviews by our Early Childhood Editor.
+If you’re interested in local parks, visit our parks page for detailed reviews.